to our space on the web. Deane and Heidi (that's me) Holland

 The ultimate achievement for a Bull Terrier is the 'Recognition of Merit' award - this means a dog has to do consistently well under Bull Terrier 'specialist' judges.
 We have included a page for our ROM recipients and an explanation of the award.
 You can find these guys on the ROM page.
 Although we take our dogs under all-breed judges to get their championship titles, it is the Bull Terrier club shows with their specialist judges that are the most exciting for us, and of course this is where we really like to do well.

-We work closely with several breeders in New Zealand and have a particularly close association with Linda Flegg of Vortex Kennels.
+We work closely with several breeders in New Zealand and have a close association with several kennels in NZ.
 A result of these arrangements are some great friends both here and overseas.

 Most of the 'posed' shots in this web were taken by Deane or I. The ringside and fun shots have come from myriad sources including our pet owners.
 My thanks to you all, I love these 'natural' pics so much - keep them coming!!
 That's Aidan and Thora to the right on Christmas day 2005.

 I hold my Terrier Group judging license at Championship level.
 Judging has been a rewarding journey so far and taken me many places.
-I have judged Bull Terrier Specialties in Australia, America and Holland.
-I am approved to award ROM points by the National Bull Terrier Council in Australia and the Bull Terrier Club of America.
+I have judged Bull Terrier Specialties in Australia, Sweden, America and Holland.
+I am approved to award ROM points by the National Bull Terrier Council in Australia, the Bull Terrier Club of America adn the NZROM.

 breed club is The North Island Bull Terrier